jeffanddom/website/content/devlog/20210107-how-jeff-and-dom-make-the-game.md

 This post explores some of the tools we use to build and develop the game.
 We're using borrowed 3D models and don't have a complex asset pipeline, so this mostly concerns how we convert TypeScript source into a playable game, and how that fits into our development workflow.

 One interesting problem with building Manchester is that it's actually two different programs, a client and a server.
 The client runs in the browser, the server runs via the Node runtime, and the two talk to each other over a websocket.
 While each program has some exclusive capabilities (only the client can use WebGL, for example), both can run the full game simulation.
-As a result, they share a lot of code, but they aren't identical artifacts.
+As a result, they're not identical artifacts, but they share a lot of code.

 ![](https://paper-attachments.dropbox.com/s_2D26CFCFC1A50FAAA131CE2FDABB0884BD80263FA1E7E2924E10BB4715669F45_1609722621165_Screen+Shot+2021-01-03+at+5.10.13+PM.png)